 When undergoing therapeutic phlebotomy or venisection, magnesium is depleted and needs to be replenished.

-For these reasons and more, magnesium may be an important supplement to add into your routine if you have iron overload.
+For these reasons and more, magnesium may be an important supplement to add to your routine if you have iron overload.

 Most magnesium supplements are by mouth, involving swallowing of pills or powders.
 While this is a convenient and effective method of supplementation for many people, it has its potential drawbacks.